 Maximum number of crew the ship can accommodate.

-If the person or people you are researching were killed during WW1, either before or after 1915, then they won't appear in this database.
+If the person or people you are researching were killed during WW1, either before or after 1915, then don't expect them to appear in this database.
 However, the Commonwealth War Graves Commission should have records for them.
-A Blog post about War Graves Commission is on my list of future Blog posts.
+Having said that I saw some crew agreements which started in 1914 so it is worth checking the database for people who were serving pre-1915.
+You might be lucky.

 The National Maritime Museum's crew lists are of immeasurable value to family historians.
 They are also one the few sources about the contribution of our courageous seafaring ancestors who played an essential role during WW1.
 If you had an ancestor in the British Merchant Navy in 1915 there is a good chance a crew list for one or more of his voyages survives.
 Find one voyage record and it will very likely lead to more - either before, during, or after the War.